kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 # Kubeflow Community Distribution

 The Kubeflow Distribution Committee (KDC) is a vendor-neutral body dedicated to supporting a healthy ecosystem of solutions by prioritizing the development, sustainability, interoperability, and distribution of individual Kubeflow sub-projects.
 While the primary focus of the KDC is to empower these sub-projects as modular, high-quality components, the Kubeflow Community Distribution serves as a primary example of this effort – providing a validated community supported implementation that demonstrates the collective power of these projects in a unified environment.
 By maintaining this distribution, the KDC aims to lower the barrier to entry for users and provide a streamlined path to adoption, while ensuring that sub-projects remain robust and valuable.
-The charter must only be changed by the KSC.

 ## Charter